Zabrane/qlnd/doc/LightningTickerplants.md

 to interact with a running Lighting node to create payment channels with peers, generate invoices for payment, and route payments rapidly across the network.
-As an example of how lightning can be integrated into kdb+ based applications, this paper will describe how a standard kdb+ tickerplant can be easily modified to accept payments for data on a per ticker basis, with near instant settlement and zero fees.
+As an example of how lightning can be integrated into kdb+ based applications, this paper will describe how a standard kdb+ tickerplant can be easily modified to accept payments for market data on a per ticker basis, with near instant settlement and zero fees.

 All tests were carried out using